 I enjoy being out there.
-I enjoy the time, seeing does with their curious fawns.
-The adrenaline rush of being unseen by a young buck, whose horns are no taller than his ears.
-Seeing the bugs, seeing other wildlife, even watching the cattle.
+I enjoy the time; seeing does with their curious fawns—the adrenaline rush of being unseen by a young buck whose horns are no taller than his ears.
+Seeing the bugs, seeing other wildlife, and even watching the cattle.
 All of this is why I enjoy being out there and also part of why I hunt.
-Other than being a legal hunter, it’s not about the size at all for me.
+Besides being a legal hunter, it’s not about the size for me.

-Another reason I say, “Pass” is because this is the only mature buck we’ve seen for miles.
+Another reason I say “Pass” is because this is the only mature buck we’ve seen for miles.
 Although this guy is mature, he’s still on the young side.
 He needs to grow up some more.
-This land obviously needs a rest from the hunting pressure.
+This land needs a rest from the hunting pressure.

 And YES, sometimes passing means you end up with tag soup, but I’m okay with that.
 On that note, we’re headed home (Lea starts school tomorrow), and we’ll make another trip back to hunt the public land.